 The site fronts State Highway 3, which also provides access to the site.
 Highway 3 is part of the State road system, is a public road; therefore, access to the site is not constrained.
 Water and sewer services, and dry utilities, are available from Highway 3 along the frontage of the property.
-The RHNA site is within a one guarter mile of a transit stop, which is located on the corner of 7th and Webb Street.
+There are no other known constraints that would impede development of housing on the site.
+The RHNA site is within a one quarter mile of a transit stop, which is located on the corner of 7th and Webb Street.
 A local market, the elementary school, and a transit stop are located within one half-mile.
 Many of these services are near a transit stop.
 Additionally, the above site meets or exceeds the statutory requirements to be found adequate to accommodate Montague's 6th cycle lower income RHNA:

 - 1) The site's gross acreage is 2.01 acres, and has approximately one acre of net developable area after accounting for the environmental constraints discussed in Section 2.0 above.
 The site's gross and net acreages fit within the range of 0.50 and 10 acres for sites designated to accommodate a locality's lower income housing need (subparagraphs (A) and (B) of Section 65583.2(c)(2) of the Gov't Code). - 2) Montague is an incorporated city within a nonmetropolitan county.
 Pursuant to subparagraph (B)(i) of Section 65583.2(c)(3) of the Government Code, a density of at least 15 dwelling units per acre is deemed adequate to accommodate housing for lower income households.
-The R-3 zone's by-right density is 17 dwelling units per acre. - 1)3)The site is vacant and was used in previous housing element cycles.
+The R-3 zone's by-right density is 17 dwelling units per acre. - 3) The site is vacant and was used in previous housing element cycles.
 Pursuant to Government Code Section 65583.2(c), a vacant site that has been included in two or more consecutive housing elements cannot be reused unless the site is zoned at residential densities consistent with paragraph (3) of this subdivision and the site is subject to a program in the housing element requiring rezoning within three years of the beginning of the planning period to allow residential use by right for housing developments in which at least 20 percent of the units are affordable to lower income households.
 Although the site is being reused, the requirements of this section are met: - A) As reviewed under 2) above, the site's R-3 zoning specifies a by-right density of 17 dwelling units per acre which is consistent with the 15 dwelling unit minimum density for an incorporated city located in nonmetropolitan county as per paragraph (3) of Section 65583.2(c)(3) of the Government Code.

 B) The R-3 zone and Montague's other zoning regulations allow residential uses by-right for all housing developments regardless of unit affordability.
-Additionally, Program 2.3.5, commits the City to modifying the in-progress zoning ordinance amendments to permit dwelling groups as a by-right use in the R-3 zone (amongst others) to further provide for a variety of housing types and housing affordable by design.9 It is the City's belief the rezoning program requirements are met.
+Additionally, Program 2.3.5, commits the City to modifying the in-progress Zoning Ordinance amendments to permit all dwelling groups as a by-right use in the R-3 zone (amongst others) to further provide for a variety of housing types and housing affordable by design.
+This means implementation of Program 2.3.5 multifamily residential development will be permitted by-right (without a discretionary permit) for all incomes and levels of affordability.
+It is the City's belief the rezoning program requirements are met.